Indo-US ties need stronger economic bond to realise full potential: Arvind Subramanian

 “I think, India will also have to prepare itself at some stage to being a part of this whatever the trading relationships that emerged,” he said.

-However, said Subramanian, India was “not there yet” in terms of its own domestic preparedness to enter these relationships.
+India was “not there yet” in terms of its own domestic preparedness to enter these relationships, he said.

 “But I think at some stage we will have to be.
 We are trying.
 All that the government is doing is should go some way towards preparing us for this,” the chief economic advisor said.